KateVu/AlgorithmsKotlin/README.md

     - Sort list without using built-in .sort
     - The bubble sort method starts at the beginning of an unsorted array and 'bubbles up' unsorted values towards the end, iterating through the array until it is completely sorted
 - File: BubbleSort.kt

+### Selection Sort
+- Requirements:
+    - Selection sort works by selecting the minimum value in a list and swapping it with the first value in the list.
+    - It then starts at the second position, selects the smallest value in the remaining list, and swaps it with the second element.
+    - It continues iterating through the list and swapping elements until it reaches the end of the list
+- File: SelectionSort.kt

+### Insertion Sort
+- Requirements:
+    - Building up a sorted array at the beginning of the list.
+    - It begins the sorted array with the first element.
+    - hen it inspects the next element and swaps it backwards into the sorted array until it is in sorted position.
+    - It continues iterating through the list and swapping new items backwards into the sorted portion until it reaches the end.
+- File: InsertionSort.kt